 Light and color as emotional design

-Examining how illumination and tone shape atmosphere, perception, and the unseen language of photographs.
+A study of how illumination, tone, and contrast quietly shape atmosphere, perception, and the emotional language of images.

 The character of light